Launch OpenStack CLI

 source <rcfile_name>Specify

-<rcfile_name>is the name of the RC file you downloaded to configure the OpenStack CLI.
-The defaultis rc.sh. -
+<rcfile_name>— the name of the RC file you downloaded to configure OpenStack CLI.
+The default isrc.sh. -

-Enter the OpenStack password - the password of the service user for whom you downloaded the RC file.
+Enter your OpenStack password — the password of the service user for which you downloaded the RC file.

 -

-Verify that the OpenStack CLI is running.
+Make sure OpenStack CLI is working.
 To do this, open the list of cloud servers:

-openstack server listIf cloud servers have been created in the pool and project specified in the variables, their list will appear in the command output.
-If no servers have been created yet, the command output will be empty.
+openstack server listIf cloud servers have been created in the pool and project specified in the variables, they will appear in the output.
+If no servers have been created yet, the output will be an empty string.

 -

-After working with the OpenStack CLI, log out of the Docker container:
+After working with OpenStack CLI, exit the Docker container:

 exit